News at Mason

 It is based on academic merit and targeted to undergraduate students in the natural sciences, mathematics and engineering.
 There were 211 recipients this year out of 1,280 applicants from colleges and universities nationwide.

-Beuschel, from Williamsburg, Va., and a member of the Honors College, will receive the one-year scholarship because she is a junior (sophomores get two years).
+Beuschel, from Williamsburg, Va., and a member of the Honors College and Phi Beta Kappa, will receive the one-year scholarship because she is a junior (sophomores get two years).
 She is Mason’s third Goldwater recipient the past two years.

 The university also had three honorable mentions this year: junior Jiajing Guan, mathematics; junior Doreen Joseph, cyber security engineering; and junior Brian Schnoor, bioengineering.
 They also are Honors College members.